GoogleCloudPlatform/cloud-data-quality/README.md

 This will set the environment variables required for the run and pipe the run logs to a file called `build.log`.

-This will run as your machine credentials.
+This will run as your gcloud ADC credentials.
 If you are running on a GCE VM, ensure the Compute Engine service account has the access scope to use all GCP APIs.

 To run cloud-build-local in dry-run mode: